jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.014.png)

-may be used to indicate that a symbol that might own the line would be __Protected__.
+may be used to indicate that a symbol that might own the line might be __Protected__.
 Protected is something that can play a role in the concept of inheritance.
 In the Encircle language it might mean that a symbol might only be accessible if it is placed inside a triangle.

 Here is how that might look if it is connected to a symbol:

 ![](images/Basic%20Diagram%20Elements.028.png)

-A triangular mark would not represent an arrow.
+A triangular mark might not represent an arrow.
 It might be confusing that a triangular mark looks like an arrow, but isn't, and a different notation for protected might be appropriate and introduced some time.

 ### Line Direction, Access Marks, Line Ownership